 This happened to be an exception.
 Everything else I tried to buy online was not available.
 Or at least it was not available locally.
 It is still easier to buy stuff on Amazon than it is for me to buy stuff from the ironmongery round the corner from my house.
 At least I can shop on Amazon at 11.30PM, which is the only time I manage to dedicate 10 minutes to shopping for a drill bit.

 And, times are strange.
 So habits change.
-Which means that if I want to buy local and if I can’t buy online, now I have no option.
-Shops are closed, or fulfilment is a major challenge, and sometimes it’s both.
+This means that if I want to buy local and if I can’t buy online, now I have no option.
+Shops are closed, or fulfillment is a major challenge, and sometimes it’s both.

 This might sound like a strange sales pitch.
 It is.
 But it also isn’t.
 I’m strongly advocating that you take immediate action and get your eCommerce options up and running.
 Get them up and running now.
 Not later today, not tomorrow, not next week.
 Get your store online immediately.
 You don’t need to do it with us.
 That’s why it’s not a sales pitch.
 It would be nice if you did, we’d do an excellent job of it, but if you can’t do it with us, for any reason, eliminate all excuses and do it anyway.